Goo Goo Dolls release first holiday album - KVIA

 “I love Christmas,” he told CNN in a recent interview.

-Rzeznik, who rose to fame in the ’90s as the frontman for the alternative rock band has had a string of chart topping hits like “Iris,” “Slide” and “Name.”
+Rzeznik, who rose to fame in the ’90s as the frontman for the alternative rock band, has had a string of chart-topping hits like “Iris,” “Slide” and “Name.”
 So, why plunge into the already crowded holiday music genre?
-Rzeznik said besides just loving the holiday season, and the Covid-19 pandemic is what inspired him and collaborators Brad Fernquist and Jimmy McGormato to take the leap.
+Rzeznik said besides just loving the holiday season, the Covid-19 pandemic is what inspired him and collaborators Brad Fernquist and Jimmy McGorman to take the leap.

 “In my opinion 2020 has been one of the worst years ever and I think a lot of people just need something to lift their spirits be it a little sentimental or cheesy in spots,” Rzeznik said.
 “I wanted it to be completely different from what people expected from us.”

-The album, “It’s Christmas All Over,” features 10 tracks, which include familiar classics like “Let It Snow,” along with two originals “This is Christmas” and “You Ain’t Getting Nothin.'”
-The latter, he says, was inspired by his three-year-old daughter.
+The album, “It’s Christmas All Over,” features 10 tracks, which include familiar classics like “Let It Snow,” along with two originals, “This is Christmas” and “You Ain’t Getting Nothin’.”
+The latter, he says, was inspired by his 3-year-old daughter.

 “I feel this real sense of gratitude that I’ve actually been able to have a career and have more than one song that people know.
 I’m really proud of that,” he said.
 “You know, those songs gave me a life and a way to take care of my family … and it’s fun.
 I never thought in a million years that I would ever get to play music for a living.
 That’s something that never fades from me.”

-Note: An earlier version of this story included a typo in Jimmy McGorman’s name.
-It has been corrected.